ankaAR/bestiario5e/_creatures/merfolk.md

 ### Acciones

 ***Spear.*** Melee or Ranged Weapon Attack: +2 al ataque, alcance 5 ft. or range 20/60 pies, un objetivo.
-Impacto: 3 (1d6) piercing damage, or 4 (1d8) piercing damage if used with two hands to make a melee attack.
+Impacto: 3 (1d6) puntos de daño perforante, or 4 (1d8) puntos de daño perforante if used with two hands to make a melee attack.